-The American Society of Heating, Refrigerating and Air Conditioning Engineers was organized in 1894.
-ASHRAE and its members provide research and education about HVAC systems with the intent to encourage sustainability, energy efficiency and high indoor air quality.
+The American Society of Heating, Refrigerating, and Air Conditioning Engineers was organized in 1894.
+ASHRAE and its members provide research and education about HVAC systems with the intent to encourage sustainability, energy efficiency, and high indoor air quality.
 Through their work, ASHRAE creates industry standards with federal recognition.
-These standards apply not only to HVAC equipment, but to the buildings themselves as well as their other systems.
+These standards apply not only to HVAC equipment but to the buildings themselves as well as their other systems.

-Many of ASHRAE standards are concerned with commercial properties and industrial facilities, as they frequently have the highest rates of energy use.
+Many ASHRAE standards are concerned with commercial properties and industrial facilities, as they frequently have the highest rates of energy use.
 They’ll research how HVAC system design can be improved as well as how equipment should be installed and maintained.
-ASHRAE also researches how the engineering and architectural design of the building itself influences energy use.
+ASHRAE also researches how the engineering and architectural design of the building itself influence energy use.

 Another national HVAC accreditation organization, the ACCA stands for Air Conditioning Contractors of America.
 This organization encourages rigorous training and hosts sessions for members to complete both on-site and online.
-Contractors wanting accreditation have two programs to choose from:
+Contractors wanting accreditation to have two programs to choose from: